The Belle Album: Critical reception

 Reviewing the album for The Village Voice, Robert Christgau wrote in January 1978:

 The following month, Greil Marcus reviewed the album in Rolling Stone.
 "In rock & roll, nothing seems easier or more obvious than a good beat, but nothing is more elusive", Marcus wrote.
 "We may someday look back on The Belle Album as Al Green's best — it's too soon to know; the man has a lifetime ahead of him — and if we do, the beat will be the reason.
 Whether or not the seemingly effortless religious conviction of the songs Green has written for this record lasts as long as he does, the beat will never wear out."

+The Globe and Mail noted that Green is "singing better than ever, exchanging a style that relied on slightly-voiced yet emotionally packed howls for a strong, accessible style that opens so many other possibilities for him."
+The Bay State Banner concluded that "his new song lyrics are somewhat less tortured than the probing questions of his old hits, so that Belle lacks their tension...
+It's honest, if occasionally paradoxical music."

 In 1989, Spin ranked The Belle Album as the 16th greatest record of all time.
 In 1998, The Wire included The Belle Album in their list of "100 Records That Set the World on Fire (While No One Was Listening)", where the staff described it as "[a] pivotal record for Green, launched from somewhere between Memphis and Valhalla", that fused pop sensibilities with "Pentecostal fire" and which provided "the last gasp of soul passion before the adolescent cool of the post-Jimmy Carter years suffocated the US."
 They felt that even for 1977's recording standards, the album "sounded like a field recording, especially with Green playing his own lead guitar.
 But it had real down home power."